ftrinca/queue-aware-diffusion-sampling/README.md

 * We use fixed random seeds where possible to reduce variance across runs.
 * Runtime measurements can still vary across hardware and environment (GPU, drivers, background load).
 * Queue simulation uses stochastic arrivals; results are best interpreted from multiple runs or averaged summaries (as in the report).

 ---

-## Citation

-If you want to cite this project in a report/presentation, you can reference the repository and the included paper PDF.
-(If you want, I can also generate a small `CITATION.cff` file for GitHub.)

----

-## License

-Add your preferred license (e.g., MIT).
-If unsure, MIT is a common default for course projects.

----